ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-l2-nsx-t.md

 ![Migration by using vMotion or third-party tools and NSX-T L2 bridge](../../images/v2t-diagrams-l2-nsx-t.svg "No matter which migration method you choose, you typically need to extend L2 between the existing NSX-V and the new NSX-T instance.
 This shows how to extend the networks with NSX-T L2 bridging capability."){: caption="Figure 1.
 Migration by using vMotion or third-party tools and NSX-T L2 bridge" caption-side="bottom"}

 1. Your existing NSX-V based instance was deployed previously and it hosts the current workloads and NSX-V network configurations.
 Before you start the migration, you must have a thorough understanding of the environment, the workloads that are deployed on it, and the NSX-V and underlay network configurations.
-2. You can deploy the new vCenter Server with NSX-T instance with new VLANs and a new POD, or you can use existing VLANs.
+2. You can deploy the new vCenter Server® with NSX-T instance with new VLANs and a new POD, or you can use existing VLANs.
 3. Capture the existing network configuration and create a new network topology manually, by using scripting or Terraform, migration coordinator, or third-party tools.
 4. Prepare configurations for failover in NSX-T. Configure NSX-T segments and configure Tier-1 and Tier-0 Gateways.
 5. Deploy an NSX-T L2 bridge on a vCenter Server instance's NSX-V enabled host.
 Deploy one bridge per each extended overlay network to extend NSX-V logical switch to NSX-T overlay segment.
 You can deploy multiple bridges and you can also reuse existing bridges easily.